SalomePlatform/adao/doc/index.rst

 uses information coming from experimental measurements or observations, and from numerical *a priori* models, including information about their errors.
-Parts of the framework are also known under the names of *parameter estimation*, *inverse problems*, *bayesian estimation*, *optimal interpolation*, etc. More details can be found in the section :ref:`section_theory`.
+Parts of the framework are also known under the names of *parameter estimation*, *inverse problems*, *Bayesian estimation*, *optimal interpolation*, etc. More details can be found in the section :ref:`section_theory`.

 The documentation of this module is divided in parts.
-The first one is an introduction.
-The second part briefly introduces data assimilation and concepts.
-The third part describes how to use the module ADAO.
-The fourth part gives examples on ADAO usage.
-Users interested in quick use of the module can jump to this fourth section :ref:`section_examples`, but a valuable use of the module requires to read and come back regularly to the third one :ref:`section_using`.
-The last part focuses on advanced usages of the module, how to get more information, or how to use it by scripting, without the graphical user interface (GUI).
+The first one :ref:`section_intro` is an introduction.
+The second part :ref:`section_theory` briefly introduces data assimilation, optimization and concepts.
+The third part :ref:`section_using` describes how to use the module ADAO.
+The fourth part :ref:`section_reference` gives a detailed description of all the ADAO commands and keywords.
+The fifth part :ref:`section_examples` gives examples on ADAO usage.
+Users interested in quick use of the module can jump to this section, but a valuable use of the module requires to read and come back regularly to the third and fourth ones.
+The last part :ref:`section_advanced` focuses on advanced usages of the module, how to get more information, or how to use it by scripting, without the graphical user interface (GUI).

-In all this documentation, we use standard notations of linear algebra, data assimilation (as described in [Ide97]) and optimization.
+In all this documentation, we use standard notations of linear algebra, data assimilation (as described in [Ide97]_) and optimization.
 In particular, vectors are written horizontally or vertically without making difference.
 Matrices are written either normally, or with a condensed notation, consisting in the use of a space to separate values and a "``;``" to separate the rows, in a continuous